MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-secmakespnex.md

 A Boolean variable indicating if the memory for storing the <i>Spn</i> Unicode string should be allocated by this function.
 If this parameter is true, memory for <i>Spn</i> will be allocated from paged pool.

-#### - Length [out]

-A pointer to an optional variable for storing the length of the security service provider name string created by this function.

-#### - TargetInfo [in]

-A pointer to an optional Unicode string specifying target information for connecting with the security service provider.

-#### - Referrer [in]

-A pointer to an optional Unicode string specifying the referrer name for connecting with the security service provider.

 #### - InstanceName [in]

 A pointer to an optional Unicode string specifying the instance name for connecting with the security service provider.